Architecture

 Wire protocol specificationtrueseal-protocol

-Data Flow: Sending a Blob
+Sending a blob

 SENDER DEVICE